Inside the Mind of a Driver During Braking

 But 95% of the time, you’re doing it by feeling.

-When I looked at the data, I was braking at 55-60.
-My perception was wrong.
-I wasn’t lying — I just felt like it was 50 because of the speed and the fact that I was getting clser and closer to it.
+I wasn’t lying — I just felt like it was 50 because of the speed and the fact that I was getting closer and closer to it.

 That’s when I realized: braking isn’t just about seeing (using your vision); it’s about training your brain to feel the right moment.